HoriaBosoanca/callgo-client/README.md

 Moved API from Google Cloud to Raspberry PI \
 Implement leave / kick feature \
 Rewrite server with websockets \
+Figure out I should've sticked to Google Cloud and move back \
 Rewire client to new server \
 Reimplement meeting rejoin after refreshing tab \
 Implement redirect to menu when the websocket closes \ Reimplement list component and kicking \
 Learn about sync.mutex and use it on the server (to safely write to ws connections and maps) \
-Live member join and disconnect ws notifications
+Live member join and disconnect ws notifications \
+Link client to domain (callgo.horia.live)